victor90braz/flat/README.md

 DB_PASSWORD=
 ```

-Ensure Laragon and TablePlus are optionally installed for database access.
+I chose Laragon and TablePlus, but they are optionally.
+You can use one of your preference for database access.

 ### Backend Setup